 My persona is Lady Esa inghean Donnchaidh (Gaelic, daughter of a nobleman), who hails from the Scottish Highlands; specifically the lands of Morvern along the coast of the Sound of Linnhe in the west.

 It is now the fourteenth century, and Esa is forging a life as a single country woman of modest means in Kiel Parish where she is the resident midwife.
 As such, Esa has become all too familiar with the ecclesiastical courts as they increase pressure on the midwives for fears of folk healing and malleficium, both of which are crimes punishable by banishment or death.
 The economic climate in fourteenth century Britain has created a boom of job opportunities for women following the devastating Black Plague, and Esa works her monthly shifts in the stews of Winchester, as is common, while picking up work locally in gynecology and midwiferie.

 My SCAdian affiliations include: Clan Oldcastle, Free Company of St. Lawrence, Period Heroes, Knowne World Courtesans, and Haus zum Drache.
 I am also a fellow of the Atlantian University, and a resident of the Barony of Stierbach in the Kingdom of Atlantia.

 To contact Esa, please fill out the form below:

-Mundanely known as Rachel Scott, I reside on a farm in the Blue Ridge Mountains of Virginia.
+Mundanely known as Rachel Scott, I reside in the greater Richmond, Virginia area with my Champion and my two familiars, Salem and Agnes.
 I have an undergraduate degree in Anthropology from the University of Hawaii, and a Master’s Degree in Museum Studies from Johns Hopkins University.